shreyasgowda63/NS_3/src/simple-distributed/doc/simple-distributed.rst

    DelayModel.ComputeDelay (packet, sourcePosition, destinationNetDevice);

-Most use cases will not require all the attributes, the complexity is present to enable to support a wide verity of use cases with a single numeric model.
-Delay and rate atttributes not required for a specific model should be set to 0.
+Most use cases will not require all the attributes, the complexity is present to support a wide veriety of use cases with a single numeric model.
+Delay and rate attributes not required for a specific model should be set to 0.

 Using the SimpleDistributedNetDevice
 ************************************